-With the cost of heating by conventional fuels such as oil, gas, propane and electricity constantly on the rise, pellet stoves and wood-burning stoves are more attractive than ever.
-Many stove owners say they've cut their heating costs at least in half -- and often more -- by switching to wood pellets or firewood, either for supplementing central heating or replacing it altogether.
+With the cost of heating by conventional fuels like oil, gas, propane or electricity constantly on the rise, pellet stoves and wood-burning stoves are more attractive than ever.
+Many stove owners say they've cut their heating costs at least in half -- and often more -- by switching to these renewable biomass fuels, either for supplementing central heating or replacing it altogether.

-Modern wood stoves are a far cry from the smoke- and carbon-belching appliances of years past.
-Modern stoves use either secondary combustion, which ignites the gases coming off burning wood, or a catalytic converter for a clean, efficient burn.
-In many cases, new wood stoves burn even cleaner than pellet stoves.
+If you have bad memories of wood stoves as a child, take heart: Modern wood stoves are a far cry from the smoke- and carbon-belching appliances of years past.
+Modern stoves use either a catalytic converter or secondary combustion, which ignites the gases coming off burning wood, for a clean, efficient burn.
+In many cases, new wood stoves burn even more cleanly than pellet stoves.

-Although all stoves require regular cleaning and maintenance, quite a few owners are surprised to discover that pellet stoves require the most upkeep.
-That often means daily cleanings, and in some cases deep cleanings as often as twice a week.
+Although all stoves require regular cleaning and maintenance, many owners are surprised to discover that pellet stoves require the most upkeep, thanks to their extra moving parts and more convoluted internal construction.
+That often means daily cleanings, and in some cases you may have to do deep cleanings as often as twice a week.

-No doubt many of the complaints we found about parts breaking and stoves failing are due to inadequate maintenance.
+When you invest in a higher-end pellet stove, part of what you're paying for is a (hopefully) easier maintenance schedule.
+Maintaining your stove does make a huge difference, because many of the complaints we found about parts breaking and stoves failing are, no doubt, due to inadequate maintenance.
 Scott Williamson, an independent pellet stove repairman and consultant for Alliance for Green Heat, shares data from his service calls on what he deems the most reliable pellet stoves.
 Between 60 and 70 percent of the time, a simple cleaning was all it took to get a non-functional pellet stove back up and running.